lzhengchun/TomoTx/README.md

 Transformer for the analysis of Sinogram for Computed Tomography.

 This repo hosts code for a paper, `Transformer is All You Need for Ill-Posed Computed Tomography Reconstruction: a preliminary study`, in prepration.
+It is not progress fast because of short of hands, if one really wants to see the draft, it's [here](https://www.overleaf.com/read/znyjrkpkxyrg) but please do not distributed publically as it's a draft.

 ## Citation